itscomputers/itscomputers.github.io/_sections/01_01_divisibility.md

 1. Write a function in the language of your choice that takes a pair of positive integers $$ b, $$ $$ a $$ and returns `true` if $$ b \mid a $$ and `false` otherwise.
 This function should only use addition, multiplication, and comparison.
-In ruby, your function might look something like this:
+Here is an example in ruby.

 {% highlight ruby %}
+# ruby
 def divides?(b, a)
   i = 0
   while m < a